UPPS 04.01.02 - Information Resources Identity and Access Management

 facilitate security reviews, audits, and investigations by authorized individuals in the performance of their assigned duties; and

-protect and support the legitimate interests of the university and other users, as determined by the vice president for Information Technology in consultation with The TSUS associate general counsel.
+protect and support the legitimate interests of the university and other users, as determined by the VPIT, in consultation with the TSUS associate general counsel.

 Consequently, consistent with TAC 202.76, users should not expect privacy in their use of Texas State information resources.

-Individuals seeking non-consensual access to electronic records or communications residing within a user account or university information resource assigned to another user shall make such requests in writing to the vice president for Information Technology.
-The requests must fully describe the requested records by type and date, and must specify the authorization (see Sections 07.01 a. through 07.01 e.) that permits the access.
-The vice president for Information Technology or designee, in consultation with The TSUS associate general counsel and other university officials, as appropriate to the circumstances, will approve or deny the request.
+Individuals seeking non-consensual access to electronic records or communications residing within a user account or university information resource assigned to another user shall make such requests in writing to the VPIT.
+The requests must fully describe the requested records by type and date and must specify the authorization (see Section 06.01 b.) that permits the access.
+The VPIT, or designee, in consultation with the TSUS associate general counsel and other university officials, as appropriate to the circumstances, will approve or deny the request.
 This provision applies to all user accounts and information resources, including those assigned to deceased, incapacitated, or otherwise unreachable individuals.

 EXEMPTIONS AND EXCEPTIONS